josehu07/josehu07.github.io/_posts/2020-07-05-blockchain-essential-ideas.md

 Examples of DApps include[^5]:

-- Virtual concurrency: Bitcoin, Ethereum, ...
+- Virtual currency: Bitcoin, Ethereum, ...
 - Internet naming infrastructure: Blockstack[^6]

 > The true identity of Nakamoto - the first to solve the private double-spending problem and author the Bitcoin paper -  is still a myth as of today.
 Many have claimed but none provided convincing evidence.
 See [here](https://en.wikipedia.org/wiki/Satoshi_Nakamoto).
 This is kind of interesting.